CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (c) The determination by the commissioner whether a waiver will be revoked shall be based upon the facts and circumstances of each case.

-(d) Notwithstanding (a) above, the commissioner shall revoke a waiver immediately, pursuant to RSA 263:59, if he/she receives evidence that the driver:
+(d) Notwithstanding (a) above, the commissioner shall revoke a waiver immediately, pursuant to RSA 263:59, if the commissioner receives evidence that the driver:

 (1) Is physically or mentally an improper or incompetent person to drive a commercial motor vehicle;

-(3) Is appealing a conviction of a serious traffic violation, as set forth in Saf-C 902.06.
+(3) Is appealing a conviction of a serious traffic violation, as set forth in Saf-C 902.06; or

 Saf-C 909.18 False Information.